sayed725/To-do-Client/README.md

 | PUT    | `/tasks/:id`    | Update task details            |
 | DELETE | `/tasks/:id`    | Delete a task                  |

-## 📜 License
-This project is open-source and available under the [MIT License](LICENSE).

 ## 🤝 Contributing
 Contributions are welcome!
 Feel free to fork the repo and submit pull requests.

 ## 📧 Contact
-For any inquiries, reach out at [your email].
+For any inquiries, reach out at [ssayed72533@gmail.com].